roma-glushko/roma-glushko.github.io/content/blog/how-i-built-my-ml-workstation/index.md

 Unfortunately, MSI X470 MAX Gaming Plus motherboard doesn't support WiFi out-of-the-box.
 I did not want to mess around with Ethernet cables, so I bought a TP-Link Archer T2U WiFi adapter.
 The issue is that Ubuntu doesn't support it and there is a need for additional drivers.

-The good news is that TP-Link devices have a good support in Linux community, so I was managed to find needed drivers quickly.
+The good news is that TP-Link devices have good support in the Linux community, so I was managed to find needed drivers quickly.
 Namely, I installed <a target="_blank" rel="noopener" href="https://github.com/aircrack-ng/rtl8812au">the rtl8812au drivers</a>.
 To install these drivers, you need to have the Internet connection, because they depend on DKMS package which is surprisingly doesn't installed in vanilla Ubuntu.
 Follow the instruction provided in the driver repository to install it.
 Make sure that `sudo make dkms_install` command went without errors.

 In addition, you may want to reboot your machine in order to double check that drivers work in that case.
 If not, follow <a target="_blank" rel="noopener" href="https://askubuntu.com/questions/1184993/driver-for-rtl8812au-unplugs-after-reboot">this answer on StackOveflow</a>.
 Also, I had to run `sudo make dkms_install` command the second time to finally get drivers work after rebooting.